qinyideng/ccl/README.md

 ## 2. Training

 * The configuration of CCL methods can be found in the directory ```config```.
-For example, we train CCL-FixMatch on CIFAR-10 with 40 labeled data, we can run this command:
+For example, to train CCL-FixMatch on CIFAR-10 with 40 labeled data, we can run this command:

 ```
 python ccl_fixmatch.py --c config/ccl_fixmatch/cifar10/ccl_fixmatch_cifar10_40_seed0.yaml